Impression-Aware Recommender Systems: Datasets with Impressions

-The \datasetmind dataset~\cite{mind-dataset} contains labels of user feedback in each impression.
-The dataset contains impressions from an online news service.\footnote{The \datasetmind dataset is accessible at \url{https://msnews.github.io}} The data was collected between October \nth{12} and November \nth{22} 2019, for a total of six weeks, on users with at least five interactions between those dates.
+Two datasets contain labels of users' feedback.
+The \datasetmind dataset~\cite{DBLP:conf/acl/WuQCWQLLXGWZ20/MIND-a-large-scale-dataset-for-news-recommendation} contains impressions from an online news service.\footnote{\datasetmind is accessible at \url{https://msnews.github.io}.} The data was collected between October \nth{12} and November \nth{22} 2019, for a total of six weeks, on users with at least five interactions between those dates.
 Users are anonymized registered accounts, and items are news articles.
 The dataset does not contain all the impressions generated by the recommender system during the collection period.
 Instead, it contains the impressions generated between the \nth{5} and \nth{6} weeks.
 Moreover, impressions in the \nth{6} week are not labeled.
-This dataset was provided to the participants of the \emph{MIND News Recommendation Competition} where they were tasked to devise a re-ranker recommender (see \autoref{subsec:impressions-based-recsys:problem-description}).\footnote{Further details of the MIND News Recommendation Competition can be found in \url{https://msnews.github.io/competition.html}}
+This dataset was provided to the participants of the \emph{MIND News Recommendation Competition} where they were tasked to devise a re-ranker recommender (see \autoref{subsec:impressions-based-recsys:problem-description}).\footnote{Details on the MIND News Recommendation Competition are available at \url{https://msnews.github.io/competition.html}} The \datasetslrs dataset~\cite{DBLP:conf/sigir/WangZZDSLWSLF23/rl4rs-a-real-world-dataset-for-reinforcement-learning-based-recommender-system} contains impressions from an e-commerce service.\footnote{\datasetslrs is accessible at \url{https://github.com/fuxiAIlab/RL4RS}.} The dataset's reference does not specify the period where the data was collected, nor the definition of users or items.
+However, it does specify that data were collected from an online game and describes some of the users' contextual and items' content information available in the dataset.
+A unique trait of the dataset is that it contains data points collected before and after the deployment of a recommender system.
+Another unique trait is that it contains impressions generated for a single user action and a sequence of users' actions.
+Consequently, the dataset can be divided into four partitions based on the type of data points and the recommendation task at hand.